fakhirula/kopi-mantan/README.md

 <h1 align="center">kopi-mantan Portofolio</h1>
-<p align="center">kopi-mantan is a Simple Portofolio website built using Bootstrap with some customization.
-Please use it for learning media, made using the Bootstrap Framework and customization using SASS.</p>
+<p align="center">kopi-mantan is a Landing Page website built using TailwindCSS with some customization.
+Please use it for learning media, made using the TailwindCSS.</p>
 <p align="center">

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-green.svg?style=flat-square)](#contributors-)